rattuscz/nginx-phpfpm/README.md

 Nginx will look for files in /var/html/www so you need to map your application to that directory.

+Let's encrypt can be used for SSL certificates using ENVs.
+Certificates will be stored on /data/letsencrypt
+- **SSL_USE_LETSENCRYPT** - Nonempty value will trigger using letsencrypt certbot for certificates retrieval
+- **LE_EMAIL** - Lets encrypt registration email
+- **LE_DOMAIN** - Primary domain ( used in nginx config to locate certificate )
+- **LE_DOMAINS** - **Optional**, Lets encrypt domain list for certificate, comma separated.
+If not provided will be equal to LE_DOMAIN

-SSL will look for  ssl certificate passed in ENV variables, you need to provide those:
+If not using Lets encrypt, SSL requires ssl certificate passed in ENV variables, you need to provide those:
 - **SSL_CERT** - Server SSL certificate - you can generate this string from ```awk 1 ORS='\\n' web-ssl-cert.pem```
 - **SSL_KEY** - Server SSL certificate private key - can be obtained by running ```awk 1 ORS='\\n' web-ssl-pkey.pem```
 - **SSL_DH** - Diffie-Hellman parameters - you can generate file with ```openssl dhparam -out dh.pem 4096``` and use this value ```awk 1 ORS='\\n' dhparam.pem```

+For client authentication following ENV variables are used
 - **SSL_IGNORE_CA_CERT** - If not empty the client certification will not be required and will not be used by nginx
 - **SSL_CLIENT_CA_CERT** - CA public certificate for client certification validation